needle-tools/needle-engine-support/documentation/getting-started.md

 next: deployment.md
 ---

-# Getting started 🛎
+# Getting started 🎈

 These steps will get you started with Needle Engine and Exporter for Unity.
 After following them, you'll have a fully functional project.
 From here, you can dive deeper into [Scripting](./scripting.md), [VR and AR](./xr.md), [Networking](./networking.md), or the various [Samples and Modules](./samples-and-modules.md).

-You can watch our [Getting Started Video on Youtube](https://www.youtube.com/watch?v=3dB-d1Jo_Mk)
-or continue reading the getting started guide below 😊
+You can either watch our Getting Started video or continue reading below 😊
 <video-embed src="https://www.youtube.com/watch?v=3dB-d1Jo_Mk" />